 For both individuals and businesses, the credit must be used in the year of the gift.
 Any excess may be used as a tax deduction against Montana income.
 Gifts of appreciated property such as stocks or real estate may provide even greater savings by avoiding capital gains tax.

 To access the Montana Endowment Tax Credit form (METC), go here.
-For more information on the METC, please download our brochure or visit the METC website.
+For more information on the METC, please download our brochure.

-For more information on federal or state tax advantages, please contact Ric Thomas, Senior Vice President.
+For more information on federal or state tax advantages, please contact David Gant, Assistant Vice President of Gift Planning.